| The Notarius and Commercial Transactions on HârnBy: Scott PfeifferHârn, though medieval in environment, has a very late medieval

 lots he thinks he can sell.
 He decides on ten lots and gets ten Bills of Goods

 from the Bondsman.
 The Bonding Fee is due on sale (Because Gerd is well known).
+Gerd takes his Bills of Goods to the Hall of the Mangai, where

 he meets several Supercargo's of ships just put in from Thay.
 The negotiates a